tschijnmo/spark-in-slurm/README.md

 setting `-N` to the number of nodes and `-c` to the number of physical core on the nodes.

-Within the SLURM job, the script `start-spark-in-slurm.py` can be invoked so that a stand-alone Spark cluster will be started.
+Within the SLURM job, the script `start-spark-in-slurm` can be invoked so that a stand-alone Spark cluster will be started.
 To fine tune the behaviour, we have the following options,

 * `-l/--log-level` The log level for Spark, default to `FATAL`.